numpy/numpy/doc/source/user/basics.io.genfromtxt.rst

 ----------------

-NumPy arrays with a structured dtype can also be viewed as :class:`~numpy.rec.recarray`, where a field can be accessed as if it were an attribute.
+NumPy arrays with a structured dtype can also be viewed as :class:`~numpy.recarray`, where a field can be accessed as if it were an attribute.
 For that reason, we may need to make sure that the field name doesn't contain any space or invalid character, or that it does not correspond to the name of a standard attribute (like ``size`` or